annleefores/cruddur/journal/week3.md

 ![working-in-insomnia](media/week3/images/5-working-in-insomnia.png)

-- At this point, I still had to figure out why the frontend is not loading data
+- At this point, I still had to figure out why the frontend was not loading data

 ```bash
 Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.